- Sponsored Content

-(Very) regular customer Kenyon Newman is seven months pregnant and admittedly addicted to Pico De Gallo for its corn tortillas.
+When (very) regular customer Kenyon Newman was pregnant last year, she admitted an addiction to Pico De Gallo for its corn tortillas.
 She’d been there three times in a week.
 She said she can’t exactly pin down why.

 “The tortillas are fresh.
 Maybe it’s the texture.
 They’re kind of crunchy.
 They’re kind of chewy.
-I can’t live without them.”
-Nodding at her stomach, she added, “He’s a boy, and he’s going to really like their tortillas, too.”
+I can’t live without them,” said Newman.

 Keep up with Taqueria Pico de Gallo on Yelp.